STRYD after 3000 miles, a Runner’s Review from 2019 to 2021 – Running Power Meter Pod

 Even if you don’t look at your watch when running hard up a hill you can look at your stats afterwards to quantify your efforts.
 If it was a 30-second hill then I bet that both your HR and PACE stats for those 30 seconds are largely meaningless…but your power stats will be 100% meaningful (with some minor caveats on running form changes when doing hill reps).

 As you know, if you pace by Heart Rate then you will know it’s difficult to answer this question, “How do you pace short 1-minute interval reps?”
 It will take your heart quite a while to get into the zone that properly reflects your effort.
-It will take the STRYD Footpod about 3 seconds…just saying.
 Indeed it might take several 1-minute INTERVALS for your heart to get into the right zone that reflects what your body is doing inside.
+It will take the STRYD Footpod about 3 seconds.

 - This is the recommended STRYD test: “5-800m-5-1200m-30-2400m-10” ie 5 minutes warmup, 800m easy, 5minutes further warmup, 1200m @near-max, 30 minutes very easy jog recovery, 2400m @max, 10 minutes cooldown.
 You enter the results in your STRYD dashboard to get your zones.
 Sorted.

 - Pace Zones – there are various online running calculators.
-This is pretty cool Daniels Tables v3: click to open (original source: electricblues.com/html/runpro.html)
+This is pretty cool Daniels Tables v3: (original source: electricblues.com/html/runpro.html)

 - Heart Rate Zones – essentially these are either based on a lab test, which few of you will be able to afford to do sufficiently regularly, or on the last 20 minutes of a flat-out 30-minute test to estimate your lactate threshold heart rate (or similar).